WordPress Command Line Interface

 A full list of WP-CLI's features can be found by running wp help at the command prompt:

 From the help documentation page, you can use the up and down arrows to navigate the wp command manual.
-While reading you may press the q key to exit when done or the h key for a list of commands to use when reading.
+While reading, you may press the q key to exit when done or the h key to see a list of commands to use when reading.

 Managing Files